awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-creating.md

 This section summarizes the general process for configuring on\-demand streaming using the Adobe RTMP protocol for any media player\.
 If you're using JW Player for your media player, see [On\-Demand Video Streaming Using CloudFront and JW Player](TutorialStreamingJWPlayer.md)\.

-The following task list summarizes the process for creating a web distribution\.
+The following task list summarizes the process for creating a web distribution\.<a name="create-streaming-distribution-task-list"></a>

 **To Create an RTMP Distribution**